Weapon X: Third installment

-In Weapon X series number 6, director Malcolm Colcord forms the third version of the Weapon X Project, designed to monitor and eliminate mutants.
-Colcord, once a security guard at the first Weapon X project, suffered severe facial lacerations during an escape attempt by the mutant Wolverine.
-Unlike the previous two installments of Weapon X, the third Project was completely U.S.-based and focused not only on the creation of living weapons, but also on the ultimate goal of Colcord: the creation of death camps where mutants are either executed or forced to serve Weapon X. Maggott, Ape, and Tar Baby are among his victims.
+In Weapon X series number 6, director Malcolm Colcord forms the third version of the Weapon X project, designed to monitor and eliminate mutants.
+Colcord, once a security guard at Weapon X, suffered severe facial lacerations during an escape attempt by Wolverine.
+Unlike the previous two installments of Weapon X, the third project was completely U.S.-based and focused not only on the creation of living weapons, but also on the ultimate goal of Colcord: the creation of death camps where mutants are either executed or forced to serve Weapon X. Unbeknownst to all except Sabretooth, Mister Sinister is disguised as Robert Windsor, the head scientist at the Neverland facility.
+As Windsor, Sinister rescues mutants from Neverland for his own use.